Liz Truss resigns as British Prime Minister

 With opinion polls giving the Labour Party a large and growing lead, many Conservatives believed their only hope of avoiding electoral oblivion was to replace Ms Truss.

-She faced more turmoil in Parliament on Wednesday evening on a vote over fracking for shale gas – a practice Ms Truss wanted to resume despite opposition from many Conservatives.
+She faced more turmoil in Parliament on Wednesday night on a vote over fracking for shale gas – a practice Ms Truss wanted to resume, despite opposition from many Conservatives.

-An opposition call for a fracking ban was easily defeated, but some lawmakers were furious that Conservative Party whips said the vote would be treated as a confidence motion, meaning the government would fall if the motion passed.
+An opposition call for a fracking ban was easily defeated, but some MPs were furious that Conservative Party whips said the vote would be treated as a confidence motion, meaning the government would fall if it passed.

 There were angry scenes in the House of Commons, with party whips accused of using heavy-handed tactics to gain votes.

-Labour lawmaker Chris Bryant said he “saw members being physically manhandled … and being bullied.”
+Labour MP Chris Bryant said he “saw members being physically manhandled … and being bullied.”

 Rumours swirled that Conservative Chief Whip Wendy Morton, who is responsible for party discipline, and her deputy had resigned.